 How does datree access my source code?

-Other than reading your code component configuration files to populate the catalog with data about code components, people and projects, the only time we access your repository directly is when checking out the source code on one of our scan machines.
+Other than reading datree’s configuration file and your code component configuration files to populate the catalog with data about code components, people and projects, the only time we access your repository directly is when checking out the source code on one of our scan machines.

-Source code is only accessed via HTTPS, using a GitHub token for authentication.
+The source code is only accessed via HTTPS/SSH, using a GitHub token for authentication.

 What data do we store from GitHub?